ejmalone/sales_tax_generator/README.md

 ## Building Invoices

-Based on your desired example JSON file from the [example subdirectory](examples/), run the following from the command line through Composter.
+Based on your desired example JSON file from the [example subdirectory](examples/), run the following from the command line through Composer.

-For instance, to process`examples/input_1.json` and display its invoice:
+For instance, to process `examples/input_1.json` and display its invoice:

 `composer run-script app input_1.json`

+This will:

-This will parse the JSON file, populate an Order with OrderItems containing the Products from the JSON contents, and output a nicely formatted Invoice.
+1. parse the JSON file into Products
+2. populate an Order with OrderItems containing the Products
+3. output a nicely formatted Invoice

 ## Running PHPSpec Tests

 [PHPSpec](http://www.phpspec.net/) is a BDD test suite in the style of RSpec.

-From the command line, to execute all tests:
+To execute all tests:

 `bin/phpspec run`